mercy089/pokemon/README.md

 ## Usage

+1. **Search for Pokémon**:
+   - Use the search bar to enter a Pokémon name.
-- The application will fetch and display Pokémon data as you scroll down the page.
+   - The app will fetch and display the corresponding Pokémon card.

+2. **View Pokémon Data**:
+   - Scroll down to load more Pokémon cards.
-- Each Pokémon card shows an image, name, types, and stats.
+   - Each card includes an image, name, types, and stats.

+## Adding the Search Feature

+1. **SearchBar Component**:
+   - Create a `SearchBar.jsx` component for handling search input and updating the displayed Pokémon data.

+2. **Card Component**:
+   - Update the `Card.jsx` component to fetch and display the Pokémon based on the search input.

+3. **Pokemon Page**:
+   - Integrate the search functionality with the `Pokemon.jsx` page.

 ## Contributing